artsy/metaphysics/src/schema/v2/me/conversation/eventConnection/hybridConnection/README.md

 - Only supports one-directional relay pagination args `first`/`after` and descending sort
 - Expects fetchers to accept `limit`/`offset` args (plus a descending sort)
+- If a new element is added to the front of the list (eg a new message in a chat) the offsets will all be off which will probably screw up querying.
+This seems like an inherent limitation of offset-based pagination.
+(TODO: for pr: make exchange give a fake event id that starts from earliest event so ids will remain stable within a conversation - new events get added to the pile instead of pushing into the bottom)